alexm4c/toy-robot/README.md

 ### Usage

-To run the toy robot:
+Any text file containing Robot commands can be used.

 ``` bash
 php toy-robot.php commands/corner-to-corner
 ```

-Any text file containing commands for the robot can be used.

 ### Commands

-The robot will accept the following commands:
+The following commands will be accepted by the Robot.
+Invalid or incomplete commands will be ignored.

 ```
 PLACE X,Y,DIR